Replicable-MARL/MARLlib/README.md

 We collected most of the existing multi-agent environment and multi-agent reinforcement learning algorithms and unify them under one framework based on [**Ray**](https://github.com/ray-project/ray)'s [**RLlib**](https://github.com/ray-project/ray/tree/master/rllib) to boost the MARL research.

-The common MARL baselines include **independence learning (IQL, A2C, DDPG, TRPO, PPO)**, **centralized critic learning (COMA, MADDPG, MAPPO, HATRPO)** and **value decomposition (QMIX, VDN, FACMAC, VDA2C)** are all implemented.
+The common MARL baselines include **independence learning (IQL, A2C, DDPG, TRPO, PPO)**, **centralized critic learning (COMA, MADDPG, MAPPO, HATRPO)**, and **value decomposition (QMIX, VDN, FACMAC, VDA2C)** are all implemented.

-The popular MARL environments like **SMAC, MaMujoco, Google Research Football** are all provides with unified interface.
+The popular MARL environments like **SMAC, MaMujoco, Google Research Football** are all provided with a unified interface.

 The algorithm code and environment code are fully separated.
-Changing environment needs no modification on algorithm side and vice versa.
+Changing the environment needs no modification on the algorithm side and vice versa.

-The tutorial of RLlib can be found in https://docs.ray.io/en/releases-1.8.0/rllib/index.html.
+The tutorial of RLlib can be found at https://docs.ray.io/en/releases-1.8.0/rllib/index.html.
-Fast examples can be found in https://docs.ray.io/en/releases-1.8.0/rllib-examples.html.
+Fast examples can be found at https://docs.ray.io/en/releases-1.8.0/rllib-examples.html.
 These will help you easily dive into RLlib.

 We hope everyone interested in MARL can be benefited from MARLlib.

 ### Part II.
 Environment